greenelab/deep-review/sections/04_study.md

 pertain to 3-state or 8-state predictions, respectively.
 Several groups [@doi:10.1371/journal.pone.0032235 @doi:10.1109/TCBB.2014.2343960
-@doi:10.1038/srep11476] initiated the application of deep learning to protein secondary structure prediction, but were unable to achieve significant improvement over the de facto standard method PSIPRED [@doi:10.1006/jmbi.1999.3091], which uses two shallow feedforward neural networks.
+@doi:10.1038/srep11476] initiated the application of deep learning to protein secondary structure prediction but were unable to achieve significant improvement over the *de facto* standard method PSIPRED [@doi:10.1006/jmbi.1999.3091], which uses two shallow feedforward neural networks.
 In 2014, Zhou and Troyanskaya demonstrated that they could improve Q8 accuracy by using a deep supervised and convolutional generative stochastic